mcgov/cpp-docs/docs/cpp/address-sanitizer.md

 ## Address Sanitizer Runtimes

 This implementation of AddressSanitizer makes use of the Clang ASan runtime libraries.
 The runtime library version packaged with Visual Studio may contain features that are not yet available in the version packaged with Clang.

-### Function interception
-The runtime libraries intercept common memory management functions.
-[A complete list of intercepted functions is available here.](.\address-sanitizer-intercepted-functions.md)

-Interception is achieved through an assortment of hotpatching techniques.

 ### Runtime features overview
 A complete overview of the features and design of the runtime is available here: [AddressSanitizer runtime overview](address-sanitizer-runtime.md)